Tuesday July 12 2011

-"Breeding Arabians is my passion," Archie says.
-"It's his Obsession," corrects his girlfriend Helen Bonner, as Archie launches into the detailed bloodlines of a particularly impressive month-old colt born to a home-bred mare DWA Croix Blanche and by the legendary racing and breeding stallion Monarch AH.
+"Breeding Arabians is my passion," Archie says, as he launches into the detailed bloodlines of a particularly impressive month-old colt born to a home-bred mare DWA Croix Blanche and by the legendary racing and breeding stallion Monarch AH.

 Call it passionate or obsessed, Archie is aiming for breeding the perfect horse.
 After decades of hard work, he's approaching perfection with the bloodlines he's ultimately focused on.
 The horses he breeds for racing and endurance carry some of the most outstanding Polish Arabian blood one can find in the US.